 Document Structure

 This present document is structured as follows: chapter 2 presents the overview and main purpose of this specification.
-Chapter 3 will present the AAL Hardware Acceleration Management specification for the AAL_DOWNLINK_HI_PHY and AAL_UPLINK_HI_PHY Profiles.
+Chapter 3 will present the AAL Hardware Acceleration Management specification for the AAL_DOWNLINK_High-PHY and AAL_UPLINK_High-PHY Profiles.
 Chapter 4 presents the Profile Overview for these two profiles, sample capabilities, inputs and outputs as well as AALi parameters for the channels constituting the profiles.

 AALi Configuration and Management